 - 1 tablespoon extra virgin olive oil plus additional for skillet (My pick: California Olive Ranch)

 - 1 cup diced yellow onion about ½ medium onion

 - 1 1/2 teaspoons minced garlic, about 3 cloves

 - 1/4 teaspoon kosher salt

-- 8 - 9 or 10-inch whole wheat or sundried tomato tortillas
+- 8 whole wheat or sundried tomato tortillas (9-10 inch)

 - Heat 1 tablespoon extra virgin olive oil in a large skillet over medium high heat.
 Add onion and cook until beginning to soften, about 2 minutes.
 Add the mushroom slices, garlic, and salt, and cook until the mushrooms are lightly browned and the liquid has evaporated.
 Remove mixture from pan and set aside.
 Toss the Mozzarella and Parmesan cheeses together a small bowl.

 - Wipe pan carefully with a paper towel (it will be hot), then return to heat and brush lightly with extra virgin olive oil to prevent sticking.